open-control-systems/device-hub/docs/features.md

 "autodiscovery_desc=Bonsai GrowLab Firmware" "autodiscovery_mode=1"]
 ```

 The device can now be added to the device-hub automatically.
-For more advanced configuration, see the device-hub CLI options:
+For more advanced configuration, see the following device-hub CLI options:

 ```
 --mdns-autodiscovery-disable                       Disable automatic device discovery on the local network